chendbox/stock_prediction/README.md

     Set Toyota stock as example, analyze the trends with bollinger bands, MACD, relative strenght index, stochastic oscillator.
 Aso built entyr and exit signal algorthim.

+4. Hyperparameters tuned
+    Constructed lightbgm model related parameters for tuning.
+Applied baysian optimiztion to tune hyperparameters and evaluted with RMSE score.

+            'num_leaves': 187,
+            'learning_rate': 0.073,
+            'max_depth': 12,
+            'min_data_in_leaf': 167,
+            'min_sum_hessian_in_leaf': 0.003,
+            'bagging_fraction': 0.855,
+            'feature_fraction': 0.837,
+            'drop_rate': 0.261,
+            'random_state': 42

+5. Modeling and prediction
+    Developed a lightbgm decision tree model and implemented the selected parameters.
+Fitted the model with featurs, and label datasets.
+Made the prediction.
+Rankded the predicted returns.
+Calcualted the sharpe ration and ploted the feature importance.